Russia-Ukraine war: Key things to know about the conflict

 WHAT IS HAPPENING ON THE GROUND?

-Pavlo Kyrylenko, the head of the Donetsk regional administration wrote on Telegram late Wednesday that “several hundred” residents were sheltering in the Drama Theater when it was hit and that the entrance is buried under rubble.
-The official said the airstrike also hit the Neptune swimming pool complex, burying women and children.

-The Russian Defense Ministry denied bombing any targets in Mariupol on Wednesday.
+The Russian defense ministry denied bombing the theater or anywhere else in Mariupol on Wednesday.

-A fire broke out in an apartment building in the capital, Kyiv, early Thursday after it was hit by the remnants of a downed Russian rocket, killing one person and injuring at least three others, according to emergency services.
+In central Kyiv, shrapnel from an artillery shell smashed into a 12-story apartment building early Wednesday, wiping out the building’s top floor and starting a fire.
+Emergency services reported two victims from the blaze, without specifying if they were killed or injured.

 Fighting continued in Kyiv’s suburbs, depriving thousands of heat and clean water.